floooh/floooh.github.io/_posts/2025-03-03-sokol-gfx-compute-update.md

 all-important `sg_shader_desc` struct passed into `sg_make_shader()` yourself with information that matches your shader code:

-- An nested struct `compute_func` has been added (similar to existing `vertex_func` and `fragment_func`) to pass a compute shader function as backend-specific source code or bytecode blob
+- A nested struct `compute_func` has been added (similar to existing `vertex_func` and `fragment_func`) to pass a compute shader function as backend-specific source code or bytecode blob
 - A Metal-specific `mtl_threads_per_threadgroup` nested struct which